-Once we’ve carried out your care assessment and agreed the type of care you need, you can choose to receive direct payments to pay for it.
+Once we’ve carried out your needs assessment and agreed the type of care you need, you can choose to receive direct payments to pay for it.
 This gives you the freedom to choose the services that meet your assessed needs and who provides them.

 Direct payments are not means tested and will not affect your social security benefits.
 They are not counted as taxable income.